Colonel Larabee: Just exactly how do you mean that, son?

-and substitution of names for pronouns allows speakers in fiction to play a kind of pronoun game.
+Gender-neutral pronouns and substitution of pronouns for names allows speakers in fiction to play a kind of pronoun game.
 The purpose of the game is usually to obscure someone's gender or identity to the audience (or other characters) in a natural manner.
 It can be used as a way to talk about the Wholesome Crossdresser before revealing their gender without anyone technically lying about it.
 Occasionally, it's also a way to refer to a machine or other creature as if they were a person.

 This can be difficult to translate convincingly into other languages, as rules for grammatical gender are all over the place in languages of the world.
-For example, in Spanish it's much harder to pull off, but in some cases can be done, and even be easier than English. short breakdown
+For example, in Spanish, it's much harder to pull off, but in some cases can be done, and even be easier than English. short breakdown .

 Some languages, such as Finnish, Persian, Hungarian, Filipino, or Chinesenote have the opposite problem there are no gender-specific pronouns at all, just neutral ones.
 When translating English works into these languages, it's too easy to ignore someone's gender, so when it becomes a plot point that really has to be revealed, the translator is forced to use the less natural "that woman" or "that man" equivalents.

 Compare The All-Concealing "I", which can serve a similar narrative function in English-language works.
 See Gender Vocabulary Slip for when crossdressers have Pronoun Trouble.
 See You Know the One when pronouns are used to conceal a third person's whole identity.

 - The Russian dub of Sailor Moon S ran into a similar problem: the translators could not find a way to leave Haruka's gender dubious until she was revealed to be female, which led to Haruka talking about herself in masculine forms.
 (Verbs in the past tense have genders in Russian, as do adjectives in singular forms.)